fsnotify/fsnotify/README.md

     fs.inotify.max_user_watches=200000
     fs.inotify.max_user_instances=256

+### Windows
+On Windows, the filesystem updates a directory's last-write time when an entry inside it is created, renamed, or removed.
+The Windows backend (built on `ReadDirectoryChangesW`) requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` events, so those directory last-write updates are reported as `Write` events on the parent directory.

+This is a deliberate, known behavior and differs from inotify, where `Write` corresponds to file-content changes only.
+It can be useful when you want to detect "something changed in this directory" without tracking every child event.

+Whether this parent-directory `Write` is observed depends on OS-level timing, so applications should not rely on it always appearing, nor on it never appearing, alongside the child events.

 ### kqueue (macOS, all BSD systems)
 kqueue requires opening a file descriptor for every file that's being watched;